-There have been over 237 successful prosecutions under the Hunting Act.
+There have been over 430 successful prosecutions under the Hunting Act.
 Listed below is a brief summary of some of the cases that have been reported in the press.
 Please note that due to the large amount of prosecutions it is not possible to list details of all the cases here.

 Dec 2012: The Heythrop Hunt Ltd and two of its members recently retired joint master Richard Sumner and former huntsman Julian Barnfield each pleaded guilty at Oxford Magistrates Court to four charges of illegally hunting foxes during the 2011/12 season.
 The case was prosecuted by the RSPCA and was the first time a hunt faced corporate charges.
 Extensive footage was supplied to the RSPCA by volunteer hunt monitors and after reviewing the evidence the RSPCA brought fifty two charges against the hunt and four of its members.
 Shortly before the case was to be heard the hunt and two of its members offered to plead guilty to twelve charges which the RSPCA accepted.
 District Judge Tim Pattinson fined the hunt £4000, Sumner £1,800 and Barnfield £1,000.
 The hunt also had to pay £15,000 towards the RSPCA legal costs, Sumner £2,500 and Barnfield £2,000.
 Each defendant had to pay a £15 victim surcharge.

 Aug 2012: Two members of the Meynell and South Staffordhire Hunt were found guilty at Southern Derbyshire Magistrates court of Hunting Act offences.
 Hunt master the Honourable John Edward Greenall, brother of the Baron of Daresbury, was fined £3000, ordered to pay £500 costs and a £15 victim surcharge.
 Glen Morris of Tutbury was fined £250, ordered to pay £250 and a £15 victim surcharge.
 The offences took place in October last year at Sutton Farm at Sutton on the Hill and were filmed by two anti-hunt campaigners.
 The footage was played to the court and showed hunt supporters surrounding a wood where the hounds could be heard hunting.
 When a fox tried to escape from the wood the supporters clapped and hit their boots and saddles with riding crops to frighten the fox back in.
 Morris was filmed clapping his hands and waving his arms.
 A second fox broke out of the wood and was followed by a number of riders, which included Greenall.
 This is the first conviction under the Hunting Act for cub hunting.

 May 2012: Three members of the Sussex based Crawley and Horsham Hunt were found guilty of Hunting Act offences at Haywards Heath Magistrates court.
 Andrew Phillis, former huntsman (currently huntsman and master of the Dart Vale and South Pool Harriers) was convicted of two offences, Rachel Holdsworth, hunt secretary was convicted of two offences and Neill Millard, joint master was convicted of one offence.
 Video footage of hounds in full cry chasing a fox on 18th January and 25th January last year were shown to the court during a seven day trial.
 The three defendants claimed to have been legitimately trail hunting and that the pursuit of the foxes was accidental.
 However, District Judge Stephen Nicholls said he was "not satisfied" that this was the case.
 The footage showed Holdsworth, who was acting as trail layer on one of the days, holding a riding crop with a duster on the end as if laying an artificial trail, but Judge Nicholls said this was done "for the benefit of the cameras".
 Phillis was fined £900 plus £2,500 costs; Holdsworth was fined £500 for each offence plus £2,500 costs and Millard was fined £1000 plus £2,500 costs.

-April 2010: Nigel Bell, huntsman and master of the Wick and District Beagles was cautioned by police for illegal hunting after admitting that he had hunted a hare with a pack of hounds.
+Apr 2010: Nigel Bell, huntsman and master of the Wick and District Beagles was cautioned by police for illegal hunting after admitting that he had hunted a hare with a pack of hounds.
 The incident took place in Febraury 2010 and was filmed by an investigator from the League Against Cruel Sports.

-July 2009: Two landowners have been found guilty of attending and permitting their land to be used for an illegal hare coursing event.
+Jul 2009: Two landowners have been found guilty of attending and permitting their land to be used for an illegal hare coursing event.
 Former racehorse trainer Miles Henry Easterby, 79, of Great Habton near Malton and Major John Shaw, 56, of Welburn near Kirkbymoor-side were convicted on July 29 at Scarborough Magistrates Court of breaching the Hunting Act in March 2007 in North Yorkshire.